HNRG — Hallador Energy Company

 2. Strategic Updates and Business Highlights

-- Hallador is advancing its transformation into a vertically integrated independent power producer, focusing on electric and coal sales.
+- Hallador is transitioning into a vertically integrated independent power producer, leveraging its coal operations to secure fuel supply for its generation assets.

-- The company is pursuing a natural gas generation expansion project under MISO's expedited resource adequacy study, with plans to add up to 515 megawatts of capacity.
+- The company is pursuing a natural gas generation expansion under MISO's expedited resource adequacy study, having secured a slot for up to 515 megawatts of capacity and invested $14 million in refundable deposits.

 3. Forward Guidance and Outlook

-- 2026 results are expected to be similar to 2025 due to ongoing operational challenges at the Merum plant.
+- Hallador expects consolidated results in 2026 to be similar to 2025 due to ongoing operational challenges at the Merum plant.

 4. Bad News, Challenges, or Points of Concern